Why Am I Not Losing Weight? A List of Common Weight Loss Obstacles

 If this sounds like what you’re going through, it would be wise to seek the help of various medical practitioners to investigate the situation from all angles.
 Only then an effective plan, one that is tailor-made to your specific condition, can be made to help you lose weight.

-What are the medical conditions that can impede weight loss?
+What are some medical conditions that can prevent weight loss?

 - Hypothyroidism: an under-active thyroid usually means a slower metabolism; put these two together and the result is difficulty in losing weight.